 - Prerequisites – Prerequisites are requirements that must be met before you can enroll in a certain course.

 - Corequisites – These are classes that should be taken at the same time.
 In most cases, you can register for one of the courses if you have already successfully completed the corequisite.

-Courses are numbered to indicate level of instruction.
-Freshman level courses are in the 100s and sophomore level courses are in the 200s.
-Courses numbered 300-400 level apply to BAS programs and students may not enroll without the department chair’s permission.
+Courses are numbered to indicate the level of instruction.
+Lower-division courses are numbered in the 1000s and 2000s; courses numbered 3000-4000 are upper division courses that apply to PCC’s bachelor programs.
+Students may not enroll in upper-division courses without Department Chair permission.